tommyw3b98/functional-and-logic-programming/README.md

 Various functions and examples implemented in class.

-To use a module simply load it in ghci:
+To use a source file simply load it in ghci:

 `ghci`